 My whole point is that God distinguishes himself from humans even before they mess up their relationship with him.

 We know this truth because throughout the Bible, the tempter, Satan, always tries to entice people to raise themselves to God’s level–to be God.
 In Genesis 3, Satan uses a serpent to be his agent of temptation in her life to make her want equality with God, among other temptations.
 In contradicting God’s direct words about his death penalty if they eat the forbidden fruit, Satan says, “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”

-Of course, in Genesis 1:26-27, God does make the first humans in his image and likeness, but he does not create them to be God.
+Of course, in Genesis 1:26-27, God makes the first humans in his image and likeness, but he does not create them to be God.
 The Maker is never the same as the universe or humanity.

 It is also true that Adam and Eve’s rebellion in chapter three drags the rest of humans down in their attempts to raise themselves to God’s level.

 Another truth in the Bible is that God is in a spiritual, not physical, place called heaven.
 He rules his universe from there.
 Nikita Khrushchev wrongly reported that the Soviet cosmonaut Yuri Gagarin went into outer space and declared that he couldn’t see God there.
 Therefore, he must not exist.
 That statement was probably Soviet propaganda.
 Of course, whether or not he said it, Soviet atheists didn’t understand that God is spirit, not physical (John 4:24), and can’t be seen with physical eyes.

 What is his mission?
 His Father is the just Judge of all humans, who are all born with God’s rightful guilty verdict.
 They can’t take away that verdict since only a perfect person can.
 The many sacrificed animals of the Old Testament have had to be blemish free.
 People have brought such animals to die in their place to receive God’s forgiveness.